 In different customer scenario, the customer wanted to calculate ACV across all retail stores nation-wide.
 In this ACV calculation on 24 TB of data, 300B rows in a main fact table, 8 auxiliary dimension tables – with complex, nested joins and aggregations.

+It’s also worth mentioning that this benchmark was performed against IBM Netezza.
+Not only was SQream DB faster than Netezza, but it did so with a significantly lower cost-per-terabyte.
 So, you see – linear scalability is not a myth.
 We have a linearly scaling GPU database, and we’re extremely proud of it.